This page provides an overview of the Google Kubernetes Engine (GKE) dashboards available in the Google Cloud console.

 kubectl command-line tools, the

-troubleshooting issues, and when working with multiple Kubernetes Engine
+troubleshooting issues, and when working with multiple GKE

-clusters or Google Cloud Platform projects.
+clusters or Google Cloud projects.
 Rather than using the

-command-line

-to query clusters for information about their resources, you can use these
+command-line to query clusters for information about their resources, you can

-dashboards to get information about all resources in every cluster quickly and
+use these dashboards to get information about all resources in every cluster

 - Kubernetes clusters displays the clusters in your current project.
 Displays each cluster's name, compute zone, cluster size, total cores, total memory, node version, outstanding notifications, and labels.